AlbertoV5/TouchOSC-Betov5/ConfigGuide.md

 ## About Realearn

 Realearn is incredibly powerful and very handy.
-Its OSC feature is experimental allegedly so use at your own risk, but so far I haven't had any issues, it works perfect.
+Its OSC feature is experimental allegedly, but so far I haven't had any issues, it works perfect.
 In the future, if Helgoboss updates OSC, I would implement more messages like sending and receiving strings, which right now it doesn't support.
 Here is the user guide: https://www.helgoboss.org/projects/realearn/user-guide.
 The way you would setup TouchOSC with Realearn is:

 1. Install it manually or via package manager within Reaper.